 For whatever reason, at some point back in the 70’s the beach started to become popular with people who prefer to live their lives without clothes and that continues today, although its popularity among your average beach-loving tourists has increased substantially over the past decade and the vast majority of visitors do, in fact, cover their junk in public.

-Nonetheless, it proudly retains the honour as the only legal clothing optional beach in Mexico.
-While Playa Zipolite has been attracting people who feel more free without clothes for more than three decades, the government finally gave in and made it a legal clothing optional beach in 2016.
+Most countries are more liberal than Mexico when it comes to clothing optional beaches.
+While it is possible to find as many as a dozen nude beaches in Florida, for example, Zipolite proudly retains the honour as the only legal clothing optional beach in Mexico.
+Even though Playa Zipolite has been attracting people who feel more free without clothes for more than three decades, the government finally gave in and made it an official clothing optional beach in 2016.

 With uninterrupted views and some fascinating rock clefts and arches at the west end of the beach, Zipolite boasts some of the best sunsets Mexico has to offer, all perfectly visible from any of the cheap bars and restaurants along the beach where you can lean back with your XX Lager and feet in the sand to enjoy the view before shelling out less than $10 to eat like a king (well, not a serious royalty-type king, but maybe a small protectorate sort of king.
 Or a Welsh duke.
 The point is, the fish is cheap).